 Figure 2.1: The relationship between the macro- and micro-composition of coal (modified from Falcon and Snyman, 1986).

+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 Macroscopic Constituents of Coal

 In hand specimen, successions of macroscopically identifiable layers of 5 mm or more are called lithotypes, which represent changes in organic input and conditions in mires.
 These layers, or bands, may be distinguished from one another on the basis of lustre (bright versus dull) and fracture pattern (irregular versus smooth), colour of the coal and colours of the streak produced by the coal, and finally texture and type of stratification.
 Lithotypes may be divided into non-banded / sapropelic coals, and banded / humic coals (O’Keefe et al., 2013; Thomas, 2013).